Homemade Granola with Seeds and Nuts

-My super-healthy eater, tall, beautiful friend advised that if I wanted to enhance my daily diet to include a healthier spin, I should consider eating oats.
+My beautiful super-healthy eater friend advised that if I wanted to enhance my daily diet I should consider eating oats.
 My gorgeous sister also encourages me to eat cooked oatmeal for breakfast.
 I like the taste of oatmeal, but I don't like the mushy texture.
 Once after a dinner party, when we had all enjoyed a few glasses of wine, the conversation turned to healthy eating.
 Somehow we got on the topic of consuming raw oats.
 I went to the pantry, pulled out the Quaker Oats container and tried it..... not something I would recommend.
 But granola, is quite tasty.
 That I do enjoy.
 And it's primary ingredient is oats!
 Maybe I can accomplish this daily oats eating thing.

 3 cups old fashioned oats (not quick cooking)